Privacy Policy

 We will never sell or rent your information to third parties, or share your information with third parties for them to use for their own direct marketing purposes, unless you have requested us to do so, or we are required to do so by law, for example, by a court order for the purposes of prevention of fraud or other crime.

-If you have provided personal data as a Candidate, we will share your assessment results with the Client who has requested you complete the Bryq assessment and with other interested Clients only subject to your previous, explicit consent.
-We are not responsible for how our Clients use, store or share your personal information.
+If you have provided personal data as a Candidate, we will share your assessment results with the Customer who has requested you complete the Bryq assessment and with other interested Customers only subject to your previous, explicit consent.
+We are not responsible for how our Customers use, store or share your personal information.
 We advise you read their privacy policy to check you are happy with their processes.

 Other instances where we share information about you in the limited circumstances spelled out below and with appropriate safeguards on your privacy: